 MT: What is your first travel-related memory?

-MT: What is your favorite place (travel destination) in the world?
+MT: What is your favourite place (travel destination) in the world?
 Why?

 TS: Venice is my favourite city in the world!
 I have only been once but hope to return soon.
 I had dreamed of going to Italy for many years before I finally made it happen in 2016.